Ricardonacif/touch_action/README.md

 # TouchAction

-Adds touch gestures to Watir and Selenium using YUI JS.
-Very useful when using Appium to test mobile websites.
+Touch Action is a Ruby Gem used to add touch gestures simulation to the Watir-webdriver (and Selenium in the near future) in order to perform automated tests on mobile websites that requires those type of actions.
+It encapsulates the touch action library of [YUI JS](http://yuilibrary.com/yui/docs/event/simulate.html#simulating-touch-gestures).
+Very useful for example when testing mobile websites using [Appium](http://appium.io).

 ## Installation